Lightning likely struck half-million-dollar homes, smoldered for hours before flames erupted overnight

 Firefighters started to attack the fire that had consumed the top portion of the home within minutes.

 It took firefighters about 30 minutes to get the fire under control.
-The entire ordeal took about three hours, St. George Fire Department said.
+The entire ordeal took about three hours, the St. George Fire Department said.

 No one was hurt.

-The fire is under investigation and a cause was not known as of Thursday mid-morning but firefighters said they are suspicious of if the weather was a factor in the blaze.
-Fire investigators believe in both cases, lightning strikes around 6 p.m.
+The fire is under investigation and a cause was not known as of Thursday mid-morning, but firefighters said they suspect the weather could have been a factor in the blaze.
+Fire investigators believe that in both cases, lightning strikes around 6 p.m.
 Wednesday were likely the culprit.

 Trending News